Skip to Content

 Olives are grown throughout the world, in places such as the Mediterranean, South America, South Africa, India, China, Australia, New Zealand, Mexico, and the United States and areused either sliced or whole in salads, sandwiches, and a variety of cooked dishes as well as being pressed into olive oil.

-Olives contain antioxidants (which are believed to help reduce the risk of cancer, diabetes, stroke, and heart disease) and vitamins (such as vitamin E, which is good for the skin and immune system).
+And olives have nutritional value!
+They contain antioxidants (which are believed to help reduce the risk of cancer, diabetes, stroke, and heart disease) and vitamins (such as vitamin E, which is good for the skin and immune system).

 Yield: 6 servings

-Israeli-Moroccan Meatballs With Olives for Passover
+Moroccan-Israeli Meatballs and Olives for Passover

 Olives and meatballs in a tomato sauce in a clear bowl on a white wood background